-Rice bugs are found in all rice environments.
+Rice bugs occurs sporadically during milking to grain filling stage only and emanate foul smell in the evening hours.
+They are actually found in all rice environments.
 Woodlands, extensive weedy areas near rice fields, wild grasses near canals, and staggered rice planting favors high population densities.
 More active when monsoonal rains begin.
 Warm weather, overcast skies, and frequent drizzles favor its population build-up.
 They are less active during the dry season.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
-Use insecticides such as fipronil or abamectin depending on the application equipment available, cost of the insecticide, experience of the applicator, or presence of fish.
-The benefits of using an insecticide must be weighed against the risks to health and the environment
+Use insecticides such as abamectin or chlorpyriphos in the evening hours by starting from the field edges to the center in a circular manner.
+This brings the bugs to the center and allows to manage them effectively.
+The benefits of using an insecticide must be weighed against the risks to health and the environment.